-- (1) After the Master's examination is passed, a Master's diploma in German is issued.
-The diploma states module titles and grades, the topic and grade for the Master's thesis, the grade for the thesis presentation and defence, and the overall grade for the Master's examination. - (2) The diploma must be signed be the chairperson of the examinations board and the dean of the Heidelberg University Faculty of Theology.
-It is dated with the day of the last examination component. - (3) A Diploma Supplement with a Transcript of Records in English is added.
+(1) After the master's examination is passed, a master's diploma in German is issued.
+The diploma states module titles and grades, the topic and grade for the master thesis, the grade for the thesis presentation and defence, and the overall grade for the master's examination.

+(2) The diploma must be signed be the chairperson of the examination committee and the dean of the Heidelberg University Faculty of Theology.
+It is dated with the day of the last examination component.

+(3) A Diploma Supplement with a Transcript of Records in English is added.
 It contains additional information about the course content, in particular the period of studies, examination prerequisites and assessments.